Paula Seling: Post-Eurovision career and reality TV work

 In 2010, Seling joined the Romanian televised dance competition Dansez pentru tine (the Romanian version of Dancing With the Stars) with her partner Tudor Moldoveanu.
 The pair came third in the competition.
-Seling was the co-host of the Eurovision Song Contest 2011 Romanian national final, held on New Year's Eve night on TVR 1, along with Cernăuţeanu and Marina Almasan-Socaciu.
+Seling was the co-host of the Eurovision Song Contest 2011 Romanian national final, held on New Year's Eve night on TVR 1, along with Cernăuțeanu and Marina Almasan-Socaciu.
 She also provided the Romanian voice for Holley Shiftwell in Cars 2 in 2011.

 Paula and Ovi in Romania at TVR1 after Eurovision.

 In early 2011, Seling released a new song, "I Feel Free".
 In April 2011, Romanian TV station Antena 1 (part of the Intact Media Group) announced that the British reality TV music contest X Factor would come to Romania, and in early June, it was announced that Seling would be one of three judges on the show.

-In late 2011, Seling recorded duets with Alexander Ryback, Ovi Cernăuţeanu and Al Bano, for inclusion alongside "I Feel Free" and another at least eight songs on a new album due in 2012.
+In late 2011, Seling recorded duets with Alexander Ryback, Ovi Cernăuțeanu and Al Bano, for inclusion alongside "I Feel Free" and another at least eight songs on a new album due in 2012.
 In February 2012, it was reported that Seling would return to Selectia Nationala 2012, in order to represent Romania in the Eurovision Song Contest 2012.
 However, she later announced that the song she was preparing for the contest wasn't ready, and would instead be entered for the Eurovision Song Contest 2013.
 She was the spokesperson for Romania and presented the votes during the grand final of the Eurovision Song Contest 2012.

 In 2013, Seling began endorsing a Romanian moisturising cream, Gerovital.
 The brand Loncolor asked Seling to become their brand ambassador in 2012, representing LONCOLOR enVogue 535.

 In 2012, Selling was chosen by Disney to record the song "My Spirit Flies" ("Chiar pot zbura"), for the Pixar animation Brave.

 In August 2012, she released a single with Alexander Rybak called "I'll Show You".